terefang/rpg-srds/BBL_00_SRD_Bare_Bones_Lite_d100.md

 The listed vocations are just a sample list provided.
 The GM should adjust this list or invent new to fit his game world.

+* Choose one Vocation and one Combat/Common Skill at proficiency, based on the vocation(s) of your parents.
+  If your parents where of nobility, you may choose from the list of Common/Advanced Skills instead.

+* You receive proficiency in the primary language of your dominant parent.

 *Craft Vocations:*

 * Armorer      (Ph+Sw+Aw)